seidels/TiDeTree-Tutorial/README.md

 # Practical: TiDeTree Tutorial

-In this tutorial, we will estimate editing rates and edit outcome probabilities, effective net growth rates using TiDeTree.
+In this tutorial, we will estimate editing rates and edit outcome probabilities, as well as effective net growth rates using TiDeTree.

 The aim is to:
 - Learn how to infer time-scaled trees from single-cell lineage recording data